 All of our hospitals are within a 20 minute drive of each other and we offer training at 6 different institutions over the course of your residecy including specialized institutions in pediatrics and oncology.
 We offer comprehensive training in general surgery, with sufficient exposure to the subspecialties to meet the requirements of the American Board of Surgery and the Residency Review Committee.
 All of our graduates are eligible for Board Certification.

 Our department is associated with the University at Buffalo Jacobs School of Medicine and Biomedical Sciences.

 Research opportunities are also available for residents in all surgical specialties, and include a broad range of topics from basic science to clinical to epidemiological to educational research.
-Residents may also pursue a dedicated research experience-typically for one year.
-For residents who are interested, the research year(s) are productive and career-enhancing.
+Residents may also pursue a dedicated research experience-typically for one to two years.
+For residents who are interested, the research years can be productive, fulfilling, and career enhancing.

 The program includes nine categorical residents at each level of training.
 It also includes designated preliminary rotations for orthopedic, urology, neurosurgery, otolaryngology, vascular surgery and oral-maxillofacial surgery residents as well as undesignated preliminary spots.